hugorbarbosa/cpp-coding-style-guide/README.md

 };
 ```

 An aspect that is often seen in C++ projects in variable names is the usage of prefixes and suffixes.
-For class private data members, it is common adding the suffix `_` or prefixes like `m_` or just `m`:
+For instance, it is common adding the suffix `_` or prefixes like `m_` or just `m` for naming class private data members:

 ```c++
 class MyClass {